Wednesday, November 20, 2013

 Seriously, you’ve got to be kidding me.

 I felt like a prisoner drawing tally sticks on my cell wall.
 That’s a pretty good idea, I think, of how it’s like ( no pun intended) to be on Facebook.
-Never mind the difficulty of trying to get my ‘Facebook friends’ to support my page by simply clinking on the ‘like’ button.
+Never mind the difficulty of trying to get my ‘Facebook friends’ to support my page by simply clicking on the ‘like’ button.
 Out of the 56 ‘friends’ from my personal account (which, I’m proud to say, I dropped also), only 19 of them ‘liked’ my fan page.
 And what cracked me up was the fact that some of the ‘friends’ who didn’t ‘like’ my fan page actually had the audacity to send me stuff that they wanted me to ‘like,’ or participate in, or sign.

 Why, the nerve of some ‘friends,’ huh?